kilonzi001/supply-chain-marketplace/README.md

 ### Build and Deploy

-1. Clone the Health Marketplace repository and navigate to the project directory on your local machine.
+1. Clone the Supply Chain module repository and navigate to the project directory on your local machine.

 2. Compile the smart contract code using the Rust compiler: